LAUNCH OF 'RIVERS NEED ESTUARIES' CAMPAIGN

 “The history of our estuary has been a long string of unfortunate mistakes…

-Following is an email sent to Opposition Leader Tony Abbott and Coalition MP’s today [April 20th] after AEF members received a belated response on the management of the Lower Lakes on April 19th from Parliamentary Secretary for the MD Basin and S.A.
-Senator Simon Birmingham.
+Following is an email sent to Opposition Leader Tony Abbott and Coalition MPs on 20 April after AEF members received a belated response on the management of the Lower Lakes on 19 April from SA Senator Simon Birmingham, the Parliamentary Secretary for the MD Basin.

 In his response [see link in email below] to AEF members Senator Birmingham made incorrect assertions that the lakes had a predominantly freshwater history.
 This is contrary to the views of the former MDBC and long-standing peer-reviewed science.